-If you are trying to raise financing for your business, you do not want to skip over Small Business Administration loans.
-These loans offer small business owners an opportunity to capitalize on some of the best terms.
+If you are trying to obtain financing for your business, you do not want to skip over Small Business Administration loans.
+These loans offer small business owners an opportunity to capitalize on some of the lower interest rates.

 The Benefits of Small Business Administration Loans

-The benefits of Small Business Administration loans are numerous, as they are designed to provide government-backed assistance to small business owners.
+The are many benefits of Small Business Administration loans as they are designed to provide government-backed assistance to small business owners in the U.S.

-These are some of the main benefits of the SBA loan programs.
+The following are some of the main benefits of SBA loan programs.

-These types of loans are given out by independent lenders but are backed in part by the Small Business Administration.
-Because a majority of the loan amounts are covered by the SBA, lenders are able to extend more generous terms than those for regular loans.
+Most small business administration loans are actually made by independent lenders but are backed in part by the Small Business Administration.
+Because a majority of the loan amounts are covered by the SBA, lenders are able to extend more generous terms than for regular loans.

 For example, depending on what lender is administering the loan, you could enjoy APRs ranging from 5.0% to 10.0%.
-The exact rate you get will depend on what type of Small Business Administration loan you take out, the duration of the loan, and the spread that the lender applies.
+The exact rate you get will depend on what type of Small Business Administration loan you take out.
+It also depends on the duration of the loan and the spread that the lender applies.

-Because of this, SBA loans often have much lower interest rates than other loan solutions you might be eligible for.
+Because of this, SBA loans often have much lower interest rates than other loans that you might apply for.
 This is particularly true if you do not have a high credit score and therefore can only secure loans with high-interest rates.

 Fewer Excluding Requirements